 Next summer’s camping season may be a long way off, but it’s never too early to start planning.
-If you want to try someplace new in Central Oregon, take a look at Cultus Corral Horse Camp.
+If you want to try someplace new in Central Oregon, look at Cultus Corral Horse Camp.
 Located near Cultus Lake in the Cascades Lake District west of Mt.
 Bachelor, the trails near Cultus Corral are all about the lakes.
-The terrain is easy and the scenery is beautiful.
-For instance:
+The terrain is easy, and the scenery is beautiful.

-The Winopee Tie Trail #16.5 takes you from Cultus Corral to Cultus Lake and connects to the Winopee Trail #16.
+Pick up the Winopee Tie Trail at Cultus Corral and ride it to the Winopee Trail.

 Once you’re on the Winopee Trail, you can ride along the shore of Cultus Lake.

-Or you can ride a 13.5-mile round trip to the Teddy Lakes (there two of them).
+Or you can ride a 13.5-mile round trip to the Teddy Lakes (there are two of them).

-You can continue on to picturesque Muskrat Lake, with its derelict forest shelter.
+You can continue to picturesque Muskrat Lake with its derelict forest shelter.
 Some years this shallow lake is nearly dry…

-You can ride all the way to Winopee Lake (it’s 22 miles round trip from Cultus Corral), or you can trailer to the Winopee Trailhead so the round trip will only be 16.5 miles.
+You can ride to Winopee Lake (it’s 22 miles round trip from Cultus Corral), or you can trailer to the Winopee Trailhead, so the round trip will only be 16.5 miles.
 Either way, Winopee Lake is a fabulous ride.

-Or you can take the Winopee Tie Trail to the shore of Cultus Lake, tie your horses, and have a very good restaurant meal at Cultus Lake Resort.
+You can also take the Winopee Tie Trail to the shore of Cultus Lake, tie your horses, and have a delicious meal at Cultus Lake Resort.